RN vs LPN Career Outlook: Job Growth, Nursing Shortage, and Advancement Paths (2026)

 LPN-to-RN Bridge (the primary advancement path)

-The most impactful career move for an LPN is completing an LPN-to-RN bridge program.
-This opens all of the RN advancement paths listed above.
-Many LPNs work for employers who offer tuition reimbursement for bridge programs, reducing or eliminating the $15,000 to $30,000 cost.
-Bridge programs take 12 to 18 months and can often be completed while working part-time as an LPN.
+The most impactful career move for an LPN.
+Opens all RN advancement paths.
+Many employers offer tuition reimbursement.
+Bridge programs take 12 to 18 months and can often be completed while working part-time.

 Specialty Certifications

-Without changing roles, LPNs can increase their value and salary by earning specialty certifications.
-IV therapy certification is the most common and opens doors to higher-acuity settings.
+IV therapy certification opens doors to higher-acuity settings.
 Wound care certification (WCC) is in high demand in long-term care.
-Gerontology and long-term care certifications demonstrate expertise in the LPN's primary employment setting.
+Gerontology and long-term care certifications demonstrate expertise.
+Each adds $500 to $2,000/year to salary.

 Charge Nurse / Team Lead

-In long-term care and skilled nursing facilities, experienced LPNs can advance to charge nurse positions, overseeing a unit or shift.
-Charge nurse roles typically pay $2,000 to $5,000 more per year and provide leadership experience that strengthens your resume for future RN positions.
+In long-term care and skilled nursing facilities, experienced LPNs can advance to charge nurse positions.
+Pays $2,000 to $5,000 more per year and provides leadership experience.

 Telehealth and Emerging Nursing Roles